igemsoftware2020/Hannover/README.md

 pip install .
 ```
 in the root folder.
 This will run the setup.py file and also adds our BiofilmSimulation module to your enviroment.
-If the installation was succesfull the anaconda prompt will print
+In both cases, if the installation was succesfull the anaconda prompt will print
 ```sh
 Successfully built BiofilmSimulation
 Installing collected packages: BiofilmSimulation